svenbieg/Clusters-Runtime/README.md

 <a href="http://github.com/svenbieg/cluster">Clusters</a>,<br />
 which is compatible with all programming-languages and works on all platforms.<br />
 <br />
-You can find further information on my website at
+You can find further information on my
-<a href="http://svenbieg.azurewebsites.net/ClustersRuntime" target="_blank">http://svenbieg.azurewebsites.net/ClustersRuntime</a>.
+<a href="http://svenbieg.azurewebsites.net/ClustersRuntime" target="_blank">website</a>.
 </p>

 <h2>Different Clusters</h2><br />